alexeastlake/randomized-audiovisual-tool/README.md

 This tool is to create a audiovisual installation performance using randomly generated rhythms and synthesisers.

-This uses p5.scribble.js from https://github.com/generative-light/p5.scribble.js/
+Created using p5.js, and p5.scribble.js from https://github.com/generative-light/p5.scribble.js/